 Ethernet Interface Configuration: switched, redundant, or split

 Bit Depth: 24

-Type: tone and channel reference signals on Dante transmitter (output) channels
+Type: continuous sine-wave signals on Dante transmitter (output) channels

 Type: 1000BASE-T (Gigabit Ethernet ("GigE")) per IEEE 802.3ab (100 Mb/s also supported but not recommended for optimal performance)